euroscipy/euroscipy_proceedings/papers/michal_nowotka/michal_nowotka.rst

 frequently data can be retrieved.
 This method requires downloading a large SQL dump file and a private machine (physical or virtual), which will host database server.
-Because this method requires some non-trvial hardware infrastructure, it can be expensive.
+Because this method requires some non-trivial hardware infrastructure, it can be expensive.
 On the other hand, web services provide ChEMBL data over HTTP(S), using well defined and documented RESTful protocol.
-This method should be used by developers, who wish to create simple web sites, RIAs or mobile applications, requiring chemical data.
+This method should be used by developers, who wish to create simple web sites, RIAs or mobile applications, consuming chemical and biological data.

-ChEMBL team uses Python to streamline delivering data using both methods.
+The ChEMBL team uses Python to streamline delivering data using both methods.
-In case of SQL dumps, `Django ORM`_ is employed to export data from `Oracle`_ database, that is used by ChEMBL in production, into two other popular formats:
+In case of SQL dumps, `Django ORM`_ is employed to export data from `Oracle`_ database, used by ChEMBL in production, into two other popular formats:
 `MySQL`_ and `PostgreSQL`_.
-`Django data model`_, which describes ChEMBL database schema is responsible for translating incompatible data types, indicating possible problems with data during `migration process`_, which is fully automated.
+The `Django data model`_, which describes the ChEMBL database schema, is responsible for translating incompatible data types, indicating possible problems with data during `migration process`_, which is fully automated.
 After data is populated to separate Oracle, MySQL and PostgreSQL instances,